DmitriyEshenko/accel-ppp-docs/ipoe.rst

 .. admonition:: Note:

     Need add custom attribute in both radius and accel-ppp dictionaries.
-By default dictionary is located at ``/usr/share/accel-ppp/radius/dictionary`` if accel-ppp build as pkg DEB or RPM  dictianary.
+By default dictionary is located at ``/usr/share/accel-ppp/radius/dictionary`` if accel-ppp build as pkg DEB or RPM.
 Dictionary path may be redefine in section ``[radius]``.
     Example adding custom attribute:

 .. code-block:: sh